Sabir-Ali-Mondal/Agent-Sam/docs/SPECIFICATION.md

 ---

-## 3. User Goal Input System
+## 3. User Goal Input & Interactive Permission System
-The system accepts user instructions through multiple integrated channels, combining PC-based and Mobile-based inputs:
+The system accepts user instructions and requests real-time interactive feedback through multiple channels:
 *   **Telegram Bot (Mobile Remote Control - Primary):** Secure, zero-frontend remote control from any smartphone.
-The agent listens via `python-telegram-bot` using long polling (no port-forwarding required).
+The agent listens via `python-telegram-bot` using long polling.
 Securely restricted to a specific Telegram User ID defined in `config.yaml`.
-Supports text commands and Whisper-transcribed voice notes sent from the phone directly to the PC.
+    *   **Goal Input:** User can send text commands or Whisper-transcribed voice notes to start workflows.
+    *   **Interactive Prompts:** If the AI encounters a missing variable (e.g., "What is the password for this form?") or attempts a destructive action (e.g., "Can I delete the 'taxes_2024' folder?"), the agent pauses the runtime loop, sends a push notification via Telegram to the user, and waits for a text reply (Yes/No/Information data) before resuming execution.
-*   **Dashboard Chatbox:** Standard text input UI running locally via CustomTkinter.
+*   **Dashboard Chatbox:** Standard text input UI running locally via CustomTkinter (Mirrors Telegram permission prompts locally).
 *   **Command Input:** CLI arguments on launch.
 *   **API / Webhook:** REST endpoint for external scripts to pass goals locally.